November 18-20, 2025

 Join Us.

-The first-ever Collective Summit is a premier gathering of leaders, organizations, and businesses committed to building community, making tangible impact, and shaping effective strategies for the times we are in.
+The first-ever Collective Summit, held November 18-20, 2025 in Minneapolis, was a a premier gathering of leaders, organizations, and businesses committed to building community, making tangible impact, and shaping effective strategies for the times we are in.

-At The Collective Sum, we will tap into the regenerative spirit within our communities, get inspired by the genius of Black-led change, and focus on the possibilities before us.
+The Collective Sum was our love letter to all the leaders holding our communities up.
+Over the three days of The Sum, nearly 400 of us came together to explore tangible ideas, tools, and connections.
+We tapped into the regenerative spirit within our communities, got inspired by the genius of Black-led change, and focused on the possibilities before us.

-Join us in Minneapolis November 18–20, 2025 for an immersive experience exploring ideas and dreams at the intersection of culture, economic power, and civic engagement.
-Together, we’ll engage in conversations and tactics that are both responsive to and unyielding in the face of today’s challenges—all while caring for one another.
+Attendees engaged in conversations and tactics at the intersection of culture, economic power, and civic engagement that are both responsive to and unyielding in the face of today’s challenges—all while caring for one another.

 Meet the speakers